AvaloniaUI/Avalonia.Samples/src/Avalonia.Samples/MVVM/BasicMvvmSample/README.md

 Please note that we use `Mode=OneWay` in the `Binding` for `Greeting`, because `Greeting` is read-only and the default `Mode` of `TextBox.Text` is `TwoWay`.
 Moreover we made this `TextBox` read-only, so the user will not be able to change the `Text` by accident.

-### Step 5: See it in action
+### Step 5: See it in Action

-In your IDE hit `Debug [F5]`.
+In your IDE hit `Run` or `Debug`.
 You should see the following result:

 ![Result](_docs/result.png)

-## Solution 2 : Using ReactiveUI
+## Approach 2 : Using ReactiveUI

 We don't need to implement all the boilerplate code on our own over and over again.
-Instead, we can use any existing `MVVM` framework out there.
-If you create a new "Avalonia MVVM Project", you will have  [[ReactiveUI](https://www.reactiveui.net)] installed by default.
-So let's see how we can use ReactiveUI to achieve the same sample as above.
+Instead, we can use any existing `MVVM` framework out there. [[ReactiveUI](https://www.reactiveui.net)] is a popular MVVM framework designed for `.NET`.
+If you create a new Avalonia MVVM Project, you will have `ReactiveUI` installed by default.
+So let's see how we can use `ReactiveUI` to achieve the same results as **Approach 1** above.

 ### Step 1: Create ReactiveViewModel

-Again we start by adding a new class called "ReactiveViewModel" into the `ViewModels` folder.
+As before, we start by adding a new class called "ReactiveViewModel" into the `ViewModels` folder.
 This time we will use `ReactiveObject` as our base class.
 This base class already implements `INotifyPropertyChanged`, so we don't need to implement it again.
+Make sure your `ReactiveViewModel.cs` file looks like the code below:

 ```cs
 using ReactiveUI;